 The mid-section of this space remains a Fellowship Center, the logical gathering place for coffee and conversation.
 Sofas, tables, chairs, and a small kitchen area make the Fellowship Center an attractive and functional space on Sunday mornings and during the week for study, gatherings and small receptions.

 UPC is at the center of an increasingly concentrated university population, placing us in a unique position to offer hospitality and to meet the spiritual needs of these students.
 By creating distinct areas, a chapel for evening service, a fellowship area for studying, and a renovated kitchen for Sunday dinners, UPC will bolster its commitment to “serving Christ at the University of Texas.”

-The most eastern side of this space (and behind the kitchen space of the Fellowship Center) will be the new library for both adults and children, and this will provide a place to host our archives.
+The most eastern side of this space (and behind the kitchen space of the Fellowship Center) will be the new UParlor, a more intimate gathering space for college students to study and relax.

 Other changes on the main level include opening all staff members’ offices directly into the hallway.
 The office manager will be provided with valuable work and storage space, as the current library will be renovated into a work room.
 The bathrooms will be updated, with the women’s restroom connecting to a “bride’s room.”

 Upper Level – Updated & Additional Children’s Classrooms